damianhakert/damianhakert.github.io/source/githost-faq/migrate_from_gitlab_com.html.md

 - On GitLab.com, go to your [Applications page](https://gitlab.com/profile/applications) to add a New Application.
 - Provide the required details:
   - Name: This can be anything.
-Consider something like "<Organization>'s GitLab" or "<Your Name>'s GitLab" or something else descriptive.
+Consider something like "MyOrganization's GitLab" or "YourName's GitLab" or something else descriptive.
   - Redirect URI:
     ```
     http://your-instance.githost.io/import/gitlab/callback
     http://your-instance.githost.io/users/auth/gitlab/callback
     ```
     The first link is required for the importer and second for the authorization.
+  - Select the scopes to use (if any)
 - Click 'Submit'
 - You should now see a Client ID and Client Secret near the top of the page (see screenshot).
 Keep this page open as you continue this process.
   ![Application id and Secret](img/index_created_secrets.png)